트립팝 TripopTripop

 Myeongdong Kyoja — kalguksu since 1969

-The original Myeongdong flagship.
-Hand-cut wheat noodles in chicken broth (10,000 KRW) and pork-and-leek dumplings (10,000 KRW) are the signatures.
+The Seoul flagship.
+Hand-cut wheat noodles in chicken broth (10,000 KRW) and pork-and-leek dumplings (10,000 KRW).
 Lines look long but turn over in 20 minutes.
 The shared garlic kimchi is unlimited and addictive.

 Day 2 — Gyeongbokgung hanbok + Bukchon + Gwangjang